 Trying to find a way to teach your child to read, whether you are supplementing what your child is being taught in school or as a homeschooling family, can feel overwhelming.
 DOG ON A LOG Pup Books are written by a mom who wants to try and eliminate some of those feelings for other parents.
 These parent-friendly books will guide you along the path of teaching reading.

-Book 1: (A Roadmap to Reading) Starts at the very beginning of the learning to read process: it helps the learner hear the smallest sounds in words.
+Book 1: Before The Squiggle Code (A Roadmap to Reading) Starts at the very beginning of the learning to read process: it helps the learner hear the smallest sounds in words.
 Relevant excerpts from Teaching a Struggling Reader: One Mom’s Experience with Dyslexia are also included to help parents with children who are struggling to read.

 All DOG ON A LOG Books follow a systematic, structured literacy/Orton-Gillingham based phonics sequence.